YaminAhmed123/OpenGL/README.md

 - then go type from the build dir the command cmake ..
 - after that type in the command make.
-- and last add the shader and images directories there where the executable file is located at read me not done yet most features missing coming soon
+- and last add the shader and images directories there where the executable file is located at

+### NOTICE
+- read me not done yet
+- most features are coming soon